How much does QuickBooks cost?

 • AI-powered bank feeds: quick transaction organisation for review

-One thing to note about the Simple Start plan: you can’t enter unpaid bills.
-So, while it does technically handle VAT returns, if you manage your VAT on ‘accruals’ (the ‘standard’ VAT scheme) then you might struggle on this tier.
-There are work arounds for this, but they’re far from ideal.
+So, while it does technically handle VAT returns, if you manage your VAT on ‘accruals’ (the ‘standard’ VAT scheme) then this tier most likely won’t be viable for you.
+There are work arounds for this, like creating a ‘journal entry’ to manually record the expense and the VAT, but they’re far from ideal.

-This is why the Essentials plan will be the better option for VAT registered business (especially limited companies).
+This is why the Essentials plan will be the better option for VAT registered businesses (especially limited companies).
 If you want bill management tools or multi-currency support, you’ll need to bump up to the Essentials or Plus plan.

 QuickBooks Essentials: from £38 + VAT per month Special offer: Currently £3.80 per month, for your first six months